[Legislation: Criminal Law Consolidation Act 1935 (South Australia)]

 Section 20A consists of the following elements:

-• The offender intended, or was reckless, to cause immediate and significant harm by stopping or significantly obstructing the victim’s normal breathing;
+- The offender intended to cause, or was reckless in causing, immediate and significant harm by stopping or significantly obstructing the victim’s normal breathing;

 III CONCLUSION

-Based on the above discussion, it’s unlikely an amendment of s 20A necessary.
-Section 20A reveals Parliament struggles to find a balance between State’s power and personal will by making consent a bar to liability.
-The acknowledgement of consent shows respect for an individual’s rights or personal will in private life, this is necessary when the intimate relationship might go out of control.
-It’s open to the judge to decide the outcome case by case.
+Based on the above discussion, an amendment of s 20A necessary is unlikely necessary.
+Section 20A reveals Parliament’s struggle to balance the State’s power and personal will by making consent a bar to liability.
+The acknowledgement of consent shows respect for an individual’s rights or personal will in private life, which is necessary when an intimate relationship might go out of control.
+It’s open to the judge to decide the outcome on a case-by-case basis.

 (END)